petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/modeling-b2b-relationships-with-liferay-accounts.md

 ---
 # Modeling B2B Relationships with Liferay Accounts

 We've set up Clarity's internal users with the right roles and permissions.
 We now turn our attention to Clarity's business to business (B2B) customers.
-The Liferay Accounts feature can be used to represent external entities.
+The Liferay accounts feature can be used to represent external entities.
 For example, Liferay accounts can model a business to consumer (B2C) context in which a customer is a single user.
 Accounts can also model a B2B context where a customer represents an external company with multiple users.

 Clarity wants to provide login access to their different B2B partners.
 They can use Liferay account to do this.
-In our demonstration, Clarity has a B2B partner called Opportune Optics that has stores across the country.
-See a summary in the table below:
+And just like Clarity team members, Liferay account users can also receive roles with different Liferay permissions.
+In our example, Clarity has a B2B partner called Opportune Optics that has stores across the country.
+See a summary in the table below of different users:

 | Name | Account | Account Group | Role | Organization |
 |:--- |:--- |:--- |:--- |:--- |